micromark/.github/.github/ISSUE_TEMPLATE/2-feature.md

 If the feature requests relates to a problem, please describe the problem you are trying to solve here.

-### Expected behaviour
+### Expected behavior

 What should happen?
-Please describe the desired behaviour.
+Please describe the desired behavior.

 ### Alternatives